CircuitFlyer/circuitflyer.github.io/index.md

 **Listed below are some of my open source projects that you can build for yourself.**

-**These utilise popular off-the-shelf microcontroller development boards that make them easy to assemble and even easier to program.**
+**Using popular off-the-shelf microcontroller development boards they are easy to assemble and even easier to program.**

 a timer project for the 21 century.
-{: .mx-auto}
+{: .mx-auto }

 > ## I'd like to think of it as **electric control line for the 21st century**